AuroraWright/owocr/README.md

 - [Manga OCR](https://github.com/kha-white/manga-ocr) for inspiring and being the project owocr was originally derived from
 - [Mokuro](https://github.com/kha-white/mokuro) for the comic text detector integration code
 - [ocrmac](https://github.com/straussmaximilian/ocrmac) for the Apple Vision framework API
-- [NadeOCR](https://github.com/Natsume-197/NadeOCR) for the Google Vision API
 - [ccylin2000_lipboard_monitor](https://github.com/vaimalaviya1233/ccylin2000_lipboard_monitor) for the Windows clipboard polling code
+- vicky for the demo videos in this readme!